Windows81/Animation-API/README.md

 * +1 714 463 5142
 * README?
 No!
 Read *YOU*!

-In all seriousness, all the reference information is in this repository's wiki.
+In all seriousness, it's quite deprecated.